 Tourism, in simple terms, is an activity that involves people visiting places of interest, both local and international, and exploring new different activities and experiences for leisure or business.
 Countries such as the Maldives, British Virgin Islands, China, and Seychelles including many others across the world, depend highly on the tourism sector as a source of income generation.

-The global tourism sector is the largest industry, contributing up to US 7.6 Trillion; with France, USA, Spain, China, and Italy being the world’s top destinations.
+The global tourism sector is the largest industry, contributing up to USD 2.9 Trillion to GDP; with France, the USA, Spain, China, and Italy being the world’s top destinations.
 And on a global scale, tourism generates income as one of the fastest-growing industries for many countries.
-But in as much as mass international as well as local inbound tourism has numerous positive impact on the environment, it also comes with its downsides.
+But in as much as mass international as well as local inbound tourism has numerous positive impacts on the environment, it also comes with its downsides.

 Environmental Impact of Tourism

 1. Awareness creation and sensitization about sustainable tourism options.

 Over time, tourism has brought about awareness in conservation, protection, and maintenance of exotic often near-extinct, fragile flora and fauna in the ecosystem.